ezhong0/aiassistant/plan.md

 - **Enterprise Features**: SSO, compliance, admin tools

 ### **Long-Term Vision**
-*Become the voice-first AI layer that works across all productivity tools, providing intelligent, context-aware assistance with enterprise-grade reliability.*
+*Become the intelligent AI layer that works across all productivity tools, starting with robust text-based interaction and evolving to voice-first assistance with enterprise-grade reliability.*

 ---